LeslieLopez25/LeslieLopez25/README.md

 ### 👩‍💻 About Me

 - 🔭 I'm currently working on adding Playwright to my mern food ordering app.
-- 🌱 I’m currently learning Python, Three.js, Blender, and TanStack — plus exploring Affinity apps and drawing
+- 🌱 I’m currently learning Python, Three.js, Blender, and TanStack, TypeScript — plus exploring Affinity apps and drawing
 - 🎨 I also love digital art, UI/UX design, and I’m learning to draw as part of my creative journey
 - ⚡ Fun fact: I'm always exploring new tools to make my projects more polished and user-friendly